Awaji puppets that have been handed down to various places

 The Tenryu River basin that flows out of Lake Suwa is lined with mountains in the Southern Alps to the east and the Central Alps to the west, forming a vast valley.
 This valley is called Ina Valley.
 Since ancient times, it has prospered as a side road of Nakasendo and as a river traffic route of the Tenryu River, and various eastern and western artifacts have come and gone.

 Ina Valley is a treasure trove of folk entertainment, and is known as an area with an extremely high density of puppet shows.
 It was said that there were puppet shows in each village during the Edo period, and there are many puppet theater traditions.
 Many of them have already been abolished, but among them, the four seats of Furuta dolls, Kuroda dolls, Imada dolls, and Waseda dolls are still active and keep the tradition of Ina dolls.
 The Ina Puppet Theater Preservation Council has been organized to work on handing down techniques, and young successors have also grown up, and the activities of each seat have become more active in recent years.
-In addition, new attempts are being made (Imada Puppet), such as working on creative external subjects and performing with the light of Japanese candles to reproduce the play atmosphere of the Edo period (Imada Puppet).
+In addition, new attempts are being made (Imada puppets), such as working on creative external subjects and performing with the light of Japanese candles to reproduce the play atmosphere of the Edo period (Imada doll).
 In March 1994, Shiza appeared in the 4th folk entertainment performance "Furusato no Ningyo Drama" at the National Bunraku Theater.

 There are many excellent wonders in Ina Valley that exceed 800 points.
 Heads are consumables for commercial books, and old heads that have been damaged in Awaji or obsolete due to the fashion of large heads have been discarded one after another, but in Inatani, heads are important as a cultural heritage of the region.
 It has been treated and generally stored in good condition.
 The diverse and expressive sculptures before the heads were similar look very fresh to the familiar eyes of the Awaji Awa dolls and the similar heads of Bunraku.
 Among them, there are many flocked hairs dating back to the 18th century, old ones that leave the remains of the emba stick type, and some of them are from the Edo period with internal inscriptions such as the author and year of production.
 It is an indispensable material for studying the year.
 I wonder if there is the oldest inscription in Japan (Genbun 2nd year, 1737) that is currently confirmed (Kuroda Ningyo).